contiamo/restful-react/README.md

 From the above example, _not only_ does the path accumulate based on the nesting of each `Get`, but each `Get` _can_ override its parent with other props as well: including having _specific_ `requestOptions` if there was a valid use case.

-To escape form nested path accumulation you can sepcify the `absolute` prop which will ignore all parent relative paths.
+To escape from nested path accumulation you can sepcify the `absolute` prop which will ignore all parent relative paths.

 To opt-out of this behavior `Get` components can use an alternative URL as their `base` prop.